 If you are looking for daikon recipes, watch this video and learn how to cook daikon in 5 different ways.

-Japanese Daikon Miso Soup (Niboshi Dashi)Print Pin Rate
+Japanese Daikon Miso Soup (Niboshi Dashi)Print Pin Save

 - Prepare ingredients: Peel daikon and slice it into bite-size, chop daikon leaves, cut aburaage into thin sticks, and remove the head and guts of niboshi.